Considerations for helping to manage your portfolio’s tax exposure

 Stocks may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
 Dividends are not guaranteed and are subject to change or elimination.
 Bonds, including municipal bonds, are subject to interest rate, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.

-Real estate-based investing: There are special risks associated with an investment in real estate, including credit risk, interest rate fluctuations, and the impact of varied economic conditions.
+Real estate-based investments: There are special risks associated with an investment in real estate, including the possible illiquidity of the underlying properties, credit risk, interest rate fluctuations and the impact of varied economic conditions.